2 Ways to Clean A Pizza Stone

 pre-heat the pizza stone in the oven

 Next, we place our pizza stone in a cold oven and turn it on.
-Set the oven to 500°F and let it heat up.
-Remember never to put a cold pizza stone into a hot oven since you risk damaging the stone.
+Set the temperature to 500°F and let it heat up.
+To avoid damaging the stone, never put a cold pizza stone into a hot oven.

 “Cook” the pizza stone

-Once the oven and the stone are heated, then leave it there for fifteen minutes to burn any debris and blackening off the surface.
+Once the oven and the stone are heated, leave it there for 15 minutes to burn any debris and blacken off the surface.

 Allow the oven to cool, and then remove the stone

-next, turn off the heat and allow the overland stone to cool down.
+Next, turn off the heat, allowing the overland stone to cool down.
 Remove the stone with oven gloves and look at the surface.
-You should see that many of the black markings have burnt away if there are any stubborn materials still adhered to the surface scraper again with a metal scraper or pizza brush.
+You should see that many of the black markings have burnt away.
+If there are any stubborn materials, adhere to the surface scraper again with a metal scraper or pizza brush.

 Repeat as necessary

-Now you know that it’s very straightforward to clean a pizza stone again and again.
-As an expert pizza stone chef, you now know that a well-used pizza stone has a characteristic blackened appearance that doesn’t detract at all from the finished pizza.
+Now you know it’s very straightforward to clean a pizza stone.
+As an expert pizza stone chef, you now know that a well-used pizza stone has a characteristic blackened appearance that doesn’t detract from all the finished pizza.

 Pizza stones should never be cleaned with soap or chemicals, although a bit of water is okay.

-I’ve shown you two highly effective techniques to clean pizza stones both inside and outside the oven.
-If my pizza stone is particularly dirty, I usually run it through the oven cleaning process once or twice and then move on to cleaning by hand.
+This guide has presented two highly effective techniques for cleaning pizza stones, both inside and outside the oven.
+If my pizza stone is dirty, I usually run it through the oven cleaning process once or twice and then move on to cleaning by hand.

 Clean A Pizza Stone pin1